marc-villanueva/actv-js/README.md

 # actvJS

-actvJS is a javascript client for the Active.com [V2 Search API](http://a3pi.active.com/v2/search).
+actvJS is a javascript client for the Active.com [V2 Search API](http://a3pi.active.com/v2/search) and the [V1 Results API](http://results.active.com/api/v1).

 The API is still in beta so there may be changes that break the javascript client.